pedramhaqiqi/static-analyser-C/final/README.md

-# static-analyser-C
+# Static Memory Analyzer

-TO RUN:
-Please enter in terminal
+## Overview

+This project is a Static Memory Analyzer written in C that takes in a C source code file as input and outputs a memory model of the program.
+The tool performs static analysis to track variables and memory usage, providing a detailed report of the memory model, including variable sizes, types, and locations in memory, while also providing useful statistics about the code.

+## Features

+	•	Memory Visualization: Lists variable names in their corresponding memory regions, along with the function to which they belong, their type, and their size as determined by the machine.
+	•	Permanent Trace: Reports variables and memory requested, without considering whether they have been deallocated or released.
+	•	Statistics Reporting:
+	•	Total number of lines in the file
+	•	Total number of functions
+	•	Total number of lines per function
+	•	Total number of variables per function
+	•	Linked Lists for Memory Partitions: Uses linked lists to store global, local, heap, and read-only (RODATA) variables, and outputs them efficiently.

+## How It Works

+The analyzer parses the C source code and identifies all variables and functions in the file.
+It categorizes variables based on their memory location (stack, heap, or global) and produces a visual representation of the memory model.
+Additionally, the program reports statistics about the structure of the source code.

+	1. Source Code Parsing: Identifies global and local variables, function parameters, and heap allocations.
+	2. Memory Model: Outputs the memory model by tracking where variables reside (stack, heap, global memory, or read-only data).
+	3. Error Handling: Reports any errors, such as “file not found,” and outputs results to standard output.

+## Usage

+To compile and run the analyzer, use the following commands:

 gcc memoryvisualizer.c -o memory
 ./memory <file.c>

-A static analyzer which takes in sourcecode.c and outputs a memory model for the program.
-- Description:
-    - lists the name of the variables in the corresponding memory regions.
-    - together with the function to where it belongs.
-    - its type and size in the machine where the analysis is being performed.
-    - program will leave variables or memory requested by  reported without considering whether they have been deallocated or released: a permanent trace

-    - The program will report a couple of additional statistics such as
-        - total number of lines in the file
-        - total number of functions
-        - total number of lines per functions
-        - total number of variables per function
-    -
-    - The program will report results to "standard output", and any potential error (e.g. specified file not found)

-- File Assumptions:
+	•	<file.c>: The C source code file you wish to analyze.
+The program outputs the memory model and statistics about the file.

+Program Assumptions

-    - all the code to analyze will be contained in one single file
+	•	All the code to analyze is contained in a single file.
-    - the code will be proper C code
-    - functions will not be split in declaration and implementation, they will be just defined in one single place in the file
-    - within functions, variables declarations will happen only at the beggining of the functions

-- Source code assumptions:
-    - Functions:
-        - { }  positioned under name of the function
+	•	The code is valid C code.
+	•	Functions are not split between declaration and implementation.
-        - variables declarations are always at the beginning of the functions
+	•	Variable declarations occur only at the beginning of functions.
-        - variables declarations do not expand more than one line
-    - Variable declarations:
+	•	The format for variable declarations follows:

-        -  TYPE var1, var2, ...;
+TYPE var1, var2, ...;

- TYPE var11, var12, ...;
-    - Possible types:
+	•	Supported variable types:
-        - int, float, char, void
+	•	int, float, char, void
-        - int *, float *, char *
+	•	Pointers (int *, float *, char *)
-        - int [], float [], char[]
+	•	Arrays (int [], float [], char [])

-Main Parsing strategy:
+## Main Parsing Strategy
-The problem boiled down to being external variables and internal, which would be all globally declared variables and locally (by the function).
-This meant being able to identify between the two, and iterate throught each funciton and grabbing the variables in according structs

-Strcuts used:
+The program differentiates between global and local variables.
+It iterates through each function, identifying the local variables within their scope and appending them to the appropriate memory partition (global, local, heap, or read-only data).

+##  Key Data Structures

+	•	Variable Struct (VAR):

 typedef struct variable {
-  char size[MAX_NAME_LENGTH];
-  char name[MAX_VAR_LENGTH];
-  char type[MAX_TYPE_LENGTH];
-  struct variable *next;
-} VAR;
+    char size[MAX_NAME_LENGTH];  // Size of the variable char name[MAX_VAR_LENGTH];   // Name of the variable char type[MAX_TYPE_LENGTH];  // Type of the variable struct variable *next;       // Pointer to the next variable in the list } VAR;

+	•	Function Struct (FUN):

 typedef struct function {
-  int totallines; //number of lines per function char name[MAX_NAME_LENGTH];
-  VAR *var_head;  // local variables
-  VAR *heap_head; // locally vars that have memory on heap VAR *var_lit; //locally scoped vars on RODATA struct function *next;
-} FUN;

-The variables struct contains the fields of size, name, type and the pointer to the next linked list.
-The reasoning behind all the feilds being of type char* is to get around the allocation of sizes to malloced and alloced arguments, since the sizeoutput of those types will be sizeof(parametr inside).

-For each memory partition, a linked list has been used.
-By checking the declaration inside main one can see:

-    VAR *global_variables = NULL;
-    VAR *local_variables = NULL;
-    VAR *heap_variables = NULL;
-    VAR *RODATA_variables = NULL;

-Each linked list used the same VAR stuct, by this method we will keep the number of structs to the minimal.

-Functions used for linked list operations:

-FUN *append_fun(FUN *head, FUN *fun) :
-    Appends fun to the existing head function linked list FUN *get_new_fun(char *name):
-    Create and give a new FUN* function struct
-VAR *append_var(VAR *head, char *size, char *name, char *type):
-    Append the existing linked list head to the given VAR struct VAR *get_new_var(char *size, char *name, char *type):
-    Create and give a new VAR* varible struct

-To find global variables the following formula was used:

-if (LINE HAS TYPE) AND if (LINE ENDS IN  == ';')

-Then we must be a global variabled, until we get to function header inside of a function header

-While(next line is not null) and if (line[strlen(line) - 1] == '}') break;

-Then we have finished looking at the local scope of the function and we can append to our function stuct:

-new_function -> var_head = local_variables
-new_function -> heap_head = heap_variables
-functions = append_fun(functions, new_function)

-Most used functions:

-VAR* get_function_params(VAR* var, char* line)

-    The function takes the current line which by assumption is the function header, parses the parameters and append to the given Var LL.
-Returning the new head

-char *get_var_name(char *type, char *line)

-    This function takes the type and the current lines and returns the name of the variable names as a char*

-char *get_type(char *line)

-    This OP robust function takes the current line as input and outputs the type of the line (either function or variable) as a char*

-char *rstrchr(char *str, char c)

-    Locally created strchr function that reads ther line from the right to find first occurance of char c.
-Returns a char* to that character.

-VAR *parse_by_comma(VAR *head, char *string, char *size, char *type)

-    Returning a new linked list head, that takes line of variables, given type and will append to the *head LL.

-VAR *parse_by_comma_array(VAR *head, char *string, char *type)
-    Retruning a new head of linked list, parses multiple variables on a line and appends to *head of linked list

-Many string manipulation and comprehendors such as:
-    void strip_star(char* line);
-    //Strip star from type or pointer
-    void strip_whitespace(char* line);
-    //Strip leading and ending whitespace
-    char* get_litteral(char* line);
-    //Grab string portion of string literall

-Print functions to output the result in the specified format:

-    void print_function_heap(FUN* head)
-    void print_global_vars(VAR *head)
-    void print_ro_vars(VAR *head)
-    void print_ro_vars_loc(FUN *head)
-    void print_function_stack(FUN * head)

-Statistics:

- Total number of lines in the file:
-    *All lines including whitespace, exluding open and closed brackets

- Total number of lines per functions:
-    *All functions listed with the number of lines per.

- Total number of variables per function:
-    *All functions listed with the number of variables per.

-Thank you for reading this, hope you enjoy;
-Further documentation within source code.
+    int totallines;               // Number of lines per function char name[MAX_NAME_LENGTH];   // Name of the function VAR *var_head;                // Local variables
+    VAR *heap_head;               // Variables allocated on the heap VAR *var_lit;                 // Variables in read-only data (RODATA) struct function *next;        // Pointer to the next function in the list } FUN;

+##  Code Example

+A typical function analyzed by the tool would be represented as follows:

+int *arr = malloc(10 * sizeof(int));  // Tracked as a heap variable
+arr[0] = 5;
+free(arr);  // Memory operations are tracked, even after free

+##  Linked Lists for Memory Tracking

+	•	Global Variables: Stored in the global_variables linked list.
+	•	Local Variables: Stored in the local_variables linked list.
+	•	Heap Variables: Stored in the heap_variables linked list.
+	•	Read-Only Data (RODATA) Variables: Stored in RODATA_variables.

+##  Functions for Linked List Operations

+	•	FUN *append_fun(FUN *head, FUN *fun): Appends a function to the list.
+	•	VAR *append_var(VAR *head, char *size, char *name, char *type): Appends a variable to the list.
+	•	VAR *get_new_var(char *size, char *name, char *type): Creates a new variable struct.

+##  Most Used Functions

+	•	VAR* get_function_params(VAR* var, char* line): Parses function parameters and appends them to the local variable list.
+	•	char *get_var_name(char *type, char *line): Extracts variable names from a line.
+	•	char *get_type(char *line): Determines whether the line is declaring a function or a variable.

+Print Functions

+The program outputs results in the specified format, using the following functions:

+	•	void print_function_heap(FUN* head)
+	•	void print_global_vars(VAR *head)
+	•	void print_ro_vars(VAR *head)
+	•	void print_function_stack(FUN *head)

+Statistics Reported

+	•	Total number of lines in the file (excluding braces {}).
+	•	Total number of lines per function.
+	•	Total number of variables per function.

+Further Documentation

+For more details, refer to the comments within the source code.

+Thank You